Liner for Rubber Sheet

 250 +/- 15

-PHT valve tubing is used for the cores plunger of E/V (English type) & D/V(Germany type) of bicycle tube valve.
+PHT valve tubing is used as the core plunger for E/V (English type) and D/V (German type) bicycle tube valves.

 Item